luongdinhkhanhvinh/clone-pain/PROFESSIONALS_TRANSLATION_COMPLETE.md

 ## ✅ Completed Full Translation

 ### 🎯 **Objective:**
-Completely translated the `/professionals` page from mixed hardcoded text to a fully internationalized page supporting Vietnamese and English for wood panel professionals.
+Completely translated the `/professionals` page from mixed hardcoded text to a fully internationalized page supporting Vietnamese and English for Silklux professionals.

 ### 🔧 **Changes Made:**